 We understand that people like to get a feel for the total build cost of their house at the start of the process.
 We will discuss notional costings with you so that you are sure that your budget matches your ambitions.
 You can aslo access an Order of Costs spreadsheet by clicking the 'turnkey' button on our house pages.

 HebHomes can also organise for a Quantity Surveyor (QS) to price your chosen design and update your Order of Costs.
-There is a fee of £500 for this (an additional £300 for an optional site visit from the QS).
+There is a fee for this so please check with your project manager expected costs, but it is strongly advised that you get site specific costings whilst we await planning.
 As much information about your site, and your choice of finishes and heating system will allow the costing to be fairly accurate.
 This will enable you to progress with your project with confidence.

 There are a great many factors which govern the total build cost of a house.
 These include the quality of materials (bathrooms, kitchens, flooring etc) you choose, site conditions, ease of getting services to the site, length of access road and local construction market conditions generally.